 Episode One: Day One at the Drag Strip documents a racer getting ready to take off at the starting line.
 His pit crew lowers the car’s hood as the pit boss comes swooping in to tell the driver he is good to go.
 All of a sudden, a female insurance agent from AAA rips his headset off and informs the driver that AAA has his back on everything that he owns and drives.
 The Christmas tree lights go GREEN and he takes off, through the smoke.
 I push my 5D into a two shot as the bizarre team celebrates victory.
 END OF SPOT.

 Now we move on to shoot the second commercial, which is a PSA (public service announcement) about responsible teenage driving for AAA, at the end of the drag strip during sunset.
-We shot this with 3 cameras.
-2 were in front of John delivering his dialogue on 80 and 180mm Leica lenses, while the third camera was on a side rake profile shot with a 100mm macro.
+We shot this with three cameras.
+Two were in front of John delivering his dialogue on 80mm and 180mm Leica lenses, while the third camera was on a side rake profile shot with a 100mm macro.
 This spot was shot in one hour and then wrapped.
-This looked so cool with the setting sun behind John and our soft ambience coming from the 2-6K HMI pars blowing through the 8 x 8 Full Grid.
+This looked so cool with the setting sun behind John and our soft ambience coming from the two 6K HMI pars blowing through the 8 x 8 Full Grid.

 Stay tuned for Episode Two: We go inside the Nascar race and watch Kurt Bush doing some ridiculous things while driving at 180mph.
 Did someone say Alaskan King Crab?